Saifa-leaf/Requirements-Engineering/README.md

 # Requirements-Engineering

 This is the final requirement specification document for an example device that helps gather, control, and display data for energy harvesting from marine renewable energy systems using AI.
+This device is for a team project based on a speculative problems.
 Below is some of the images from the pdf.

 ![A prototype of the dashboard UI, displaying energy production, online systems, total energy produced, as well as sensor data.](UIexample.jpg) \
 A prototype of the dashboard UI, displaying energy production, online systems, total energy produced, as well as sensor data.